Traveling as you age can improve your mental, emotional, and physical health.

 Mood and mental health

-A 2013 survey by the Transamerica Center for Retirement Studies found that 86 percent of the people they talked to said travel improves their general mood and outlook about life.
+One survey by the Transamerica Center for Retirement Studies found that 86 percent of the people they talked to said travel improves their general mood and outlook about life.

 That 86 percent isn’t wrong.
 For older adults, travel can be a way to experience social interaction, create stronger ties to loved ones, and promote healthy relationships.
 Loneliness and isolation have been linked to depression, poor mood, and even higher blood pressure in older populations.
 Travel to visit friends and family can minimize loneliness and promote good mental and emotional health.